 All Garfield County Libraries are open during normal hours of operation.
 You are currently able to browse the library for books and materials, use a computer, and reserve a study room.
-There are still a few services that have limited availability.
-There are a maximum number of visitors allowed in each library at any one time, and in order to enter and use your library you must wear a mask and practice social distancing.
+There may be a few services that have limited availability.

 Overdue Charges, Returns, and Holds

 As of January 1, 2021 the libraries are now fine free.
 Read more by clicking here.

 All library book drops are now open 24/7 and we are no longer quarantining returned items.

 Requests for books and materials at other locations can be made at this time, though not every lending library is currently open.